siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 	Amax |

-For each pair, the pin closest to the board edge is the ground, the pin next to it (labeled in silkscreen) is the switch input.
+For each switch pair the pin closest to the board edge is the ground, the pin next to it is the switch input as labeled on the silkscreen.
 The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
 The inputs are tied high - with strong pullups for v7 boards and on-chip weak pullups for earlier boards.

 Two 3.3v output pins are made available for opto-coupled and other powered switch options, but TinyG does not currently support this.
 It should work but you will need to be careful not to damage the inputs.
 If you draw the 3.3v do not pull more than 30 ma.